Updated on 11 March 2022

 Drivers of safari vehicles or jeeps, boat drivers (some of whom are very knowledgeable about where some of the water-associated birds hang out), and cleaning staff in rooms can be tipped in line with the above recommendations as well.

-Basically (as a summary), US$5 or US$10 per trip participant per day is the standard throughout for tipping on wildlife safaris, erring on the higher side for more senior staff members.
+Basically (as a summary), around US$10 per trip participant per day is the standard throughout for tipping on wildlife safaris, erring on the higher side for more senior staff members.
 But less, or more, is OK!